Submitting a Blight Notice and Express Purchase

 You can serve a blight notice on the government if you are:

-- an owner-occupier, have a freehold of the property or a lease which has more than 3 years left to run; and
+- an owner-occupier, have a freehold, leasehold of the property or a business lease which has more than 3 years left to run; AND

 - you have been occupying the property for at least 6 months or, if the property is empty, you have occupied it for at least 6 of the last 18 months.

-If the government accepts the blight notice it will buy the property at its unblighted open market value, as if there were no plans for HS2.
+If the government accepts the blight notice it will buy the property at the value it would have been on open market if there were no plans for HS2 and you could receive extra compensation.

 Statutory Blight and Express Purchase guide and FAQs